caido/documentation/src/user_guide/docker.md

 > For M1 users, it is now possible to enable [Rosetta](https://docs.docker.com/desktop/settings/mac/#use-rosetta-for-x86amd64-emulation-on-apple-silicon) in the Docker settings.
 You can then run images with `--platform linux/amd64`.

-## Project persistence
+## Project Persistence

+---

-By default, projects created in the docker container are not saved between `docker run` commands.
+By default, Projects created in the Docker container are not saved between `docker run` commands.

 We recommend mounting a volume to keep your data on your file system and to avoid losing data between Caido updates.